 A thorough eye exam (that includes dilating the pupils for a complete retinal exam) can detect these problems before they impair vision.
 A diabetic can minimize the effects on the eyes by maintaining tight control of blood sugar levels, not by taking extra vitamins.
 The good news is that when you follow a healthy diet, it automatically helps to manage diabetes, control high blood pressure or elevated cholesterol, as well as prevent eye disease.

 Medicare is promoting health prevention, as this is fewer taxpayer dollars than attempting to repair the damage by surgery on eyes, or kidney dialysis and transplant.
-Take a moment to focus on your eyes – Dr. Dianna Leong and Dr. Anh Bui would be happy to help you determine how is your eye health.
+Take a moment to focus on your eyes – Dr. Dianna Leong, Dr. Anh Bui and Dr. Elizabeth Yan would be happy to help you determine how is your eye health.